livepeer/LIPs/assets/treasury_technical_spec.md

     ) internal virtual override;

-    function votes() public view virtual returns (IVotes); // abstract
+    function votes() public view virtual returns (IVotes); // abstract }

-    function quota() public view virtual returns (uint256); // abstract }
 ```

-The 2 abstract functions should be implemented by inheritors, providing integration pieces for this extension to function.
-They are mentioned in the specifications below when relevant.
+The `votes` abstract function is to be implemented by the concrete `LivepeerGovernor` and provides the contract to use for voting power.
+It is mentioned in the specifications below when relevant.
+Most of the functions here are required for a counting module in the Governor framework and should follow their spec.

+- `__GovernorCountingOverridable_init(_quota)`:
+    - Initializes the module with the provided `_quota`.
+    - Expressed in 6-digit decimal precision compatible with the protocol's `MathUtils`.
+- `quota`:
+    - Returns the configured quota value for vote succeeded calculation.
+    - Notice that this value is only configurable on the initialization of the Governor, but is not currently updatable.
+That can be done in a future upgrade by introducing a similar checkpointing system as `GovernorVotesQuorumFractionUpgradeable`.
 - `COUNTING_MODE`
     - Should return `"support=bravo&quorum=for,abstain,against”`
 - `hasVoted(_proposalId, _account)`